thephez/docs-core/docs/reference/transactions-raw-transaction-format.md

 | *Varies* | extra_payload size | compactSize uint | *Added by DIP2 in v0.13.0*<br><br>Variable number of bytes of extra payload for DIP2-based special transactions
 | *Varies* | extra_payload | blob               | *Added by DIP2 in v0.13.0*<br><br>Special transaction payload.

-A transaction may have multiple <<glossary:inputs>> and <<glossary:outputs>>, so the txIn and txOut structures may recur within a transaction. <<glossary:CompactSize unsigned integers>> are a form of variable-length integers; they are described in the [CompactSize section](../reference/transactions-compactsize-unsigned-integers.md).
+A transaction may have multiple [inputs](../resources/glossary.md#input) and [outputs](../resources/glossary.md#output), so the txIn and txOut structures may recur within a transaction.
+[CompactSize unsigned integers](../resources/glossary.md#compactsize) are a form of variable-length integers; they are described in the [CompactSize section](../reference/transactions-compactsize-unsigned-integers.md).

 ## JSON-RPC Responses